zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 ### TL;DR

-We tackled critical container image bloat on our Sealos platform, fixing a severe disk space exhaustion issue by shrinking an 800GB, 272-layer image to just 2.05GB.
-Our solution involved a custom tool, `image-manip`, to surgically remove files and squash the image layers.
-This 390:1 reduction not only resolved all production alerts but also provides a powerful strategy to reduce container image size.
+We had a problem with runaway container image bloat, which was causing critical disk exhaustion on our production nodes.
+We fixed it by building a custom tool to remove a problematic 11GB file and squash 272 image layers into one, and the result was a 99.7% reduction in image size, from 800GB down to 2.05GB.

 ### 1. The Problem: Critical Disk Exhaustion Caused by Container Image Bloat